 There's ongoing talk about putting a trolley Downtown.
 Every journal and salon and cultural institution in town seems to publish story after story and offer talk after talk or exhibition about the Exposition Line, the Gold Line Extended, the Subway-to-the-Sea-Or-Close-Thereof, and other urban planning, land use, and policy rail-related topics.
 Conversations turn quickly, too, to the high-speed rail and the wisdom of building the Kern section first.

 There are, of course, various rail-related objections - reasonable and unreasonable - from cost and civil rights and seismic and neighborhood safety to neighborhood isolationism and NIMBYism.

 Departures has happily participated in the rail revival conversation.
 Transportation lines - freight and commuter rail, highways, walking paths - have often run parallel to water bodies; the L.A.
 River is no exception.
-Check out the 2:37 minute mark of this Departures video:

 Really, to spend any time at all with Departures: LA River is to encounter Metro subway / light rail car combos floating through frames, particularly in backgrounds, crossing bridges and running parallel to parks.

 Departures: LA River also shows off the Red Car Pocket Park, and a Red Car Mural.
 Departures: Chinatown brings viewers along the Gold Line, too, as does the upcoming Departures: Highland Park.